Post-COVID Campus Recruiting Trends You Need to Know

 According to PwC, 61% of the surveyed employees expect to spend only half of their time working at the office.
 Much higher than the employers have anticipated.

 PwC’s 2021 US Remote Work Survey

 Depending on how you design your recruiting model, recruiters have the option to operate both online and on the field.
 For example, a parent will find it more challenging to return to office work due to no one taking care of their child.

 With the layered hybrid approach, that recruiter can sign up to processes that use virtual recruiting.
-Due to the model being applied on a hiring funnel with different stages, the recruiter can know precisely when the in-person activities will take place and plan their return accordingly.
+Due to the model being applied on a hiring funnel with different stages, the recruiter can know precisely when the in-person activities such as a career fair will take place and plan their return accordingly.